gamedrive-cc/gamedrive-docs/docs/core-components/endpoints/endpoint-in-details.md

 ### Use cases

-- server-side verification ads (SSV)
+- callback url for third party services, such as, Admob server-side verification ads (SSV) or Steam transaction callback.
 - news update
-- check minimun game client version required by game backend server.
+- check minimun game client version required by game backend server before allow to login.